Eternal MedSpa · Sarasota + Venice · 140+ reviews · Medically guided aesthetics, skin, wellness, body support, and medical weight loss.

 and what do they actually do?

-Dermal fillers are injectable products used to add or restore volume, refine contours, soften certain folds, support facial balance, and in some cases improve skin quality.
+Dermal fillers are injectable products used to add or restore volume, refine contours, soften selected folds, support facial balance, and in some cases improve the appearance of skin quality.
 Different filler families behave differently, so product selection matters.

 Filler is not just “adding volume.”
 A thoughtful filler plan considers bone structure, fat pads, tissue quality, skin laxity, muscle movement, age-related changes, and how the face looks from multiple angles.